Consensys/ethsigner/README.md

 ## Issues

-EthSigner issues are tracked in [Jira] not GitHub.
+EthSigner issues are tracked in [GitHub issues].

 See our [contribution guidelines](CONTRIBUTING.md) for more detail on searching and creating issues.